dowens76/Structura/README.md

 - **Built-in ULT** — The UnfoldingWord Literal Text (31,102 verses, all 66 books) is bundled as a built-in translation and available in the translation picker immediately after running `npm run import:ult`
 - **Import translations** — Paste any translation (KJV, NASB, ESV, etc.) from Bible.com, or import via USFM
-- **Parallel display** — One or more translations shown alongside the source text
+- **Parallel display** — One or more translations shown alongside the source text in both chapter and passage views
-- **In-place editing** — Edit translation text directly in the view; edits are saved per workspace and override the built-in base text
+- **In-place editing** — Edit translation text directly in the view; edits are saved and override the built-in base text
 - **Translation-specific formatting** — Independent paragraph breaks, indentation, and bold/italic per translation
+- **Workspace-independent** — Imported translations are shared across all workspaces; importing once makes a translation available everywhere

 ### Interlinear Sub-modes